 WPExplorer claims that the WordPress theme of their own creation is called Total for a reason.
-Let us take a close look at this fully responsive multi-purpose theme and check out if the features justify the claim.
+Let us closely examine this fully responsive multi-purpose theme and check if the features justify the claim.

 Total packs Drag and Drop page building, live customization, unlimited color options, premium sliders and absolute ease of use into one complete theme.
-This theme is compatible with Visual Composer, WooCommerce, bbPress, Gravity Forms, Yoast SEO, W3 Total cache, Events Calendar and Poly-lang Translation for multilingual sites.
+This theme is compatible with WPBakery Page Builder, WooCommerce, bbPress, Gravity Forms, Yoast SEO, W3 Total cache, Events Calendar and Poly-lang Translation for multilingual sites.

 In addition to Slider Revolution, LayerSlider 5 and powerful the template manager, Total also includes Templatera.
 That’s a total of $83 premium plugins within in a theme that sets you back by only $59 and has notched up sales of over 12,000 and a 5 star rating.